Adding Regions and Institutions

 </institution>

-The example below introduces two institution agents (the region section that encloses them is not shown).
+It is possible to have two institutions in the same region, as shown in the example input block below.
 The first institution has the name SingleInstitution, and is configured from the archetype with the name NullInst.
 The NullInst has no defined archetype-specific data.
 This institution begins the simulation with two facility agents, one based on the FacilityA prototype and another based on the FacilityB prototype.
 The second institution has the name AnotherInstitution, is also configured from the archetype with the name (or alias) NullInst.
 This institution has no initial facilities.

 <institution>